matthew1000/node-snowmix/README.md

 * Snowmix must be [downloaded & installed](http://snowmix.sourceforge.net/Intro/compileandinstall.html)
 * The gstreamer command-line, version 1.x, is also required.
 (Install this via your package manager.)
 * Node.JS must be version 6 or higher
+* If you haven't got a Node development underway, create one with `npm init`
 * Install node-snowmix using npm:

 ```shell